 The effects of radiation

-The effects of radiation and chemotherapy are the same.
-Patients who undergo radiation therapy are also at risk of having digestive problems, however.
+The effects of radiation therapy and chemotherapy are the same.
+However, patients exposed to radiation therapy are also at risk for digestive problems.

 - 7 to 10 mint leaves (1 g)

 - Honey or lemon juice to taste